Don Simpson: Personality

 Simpson was known for his brash personality, provocative comments and questionable claims.
 Of director Steven Spielberg, Simpson said, "I'm surprised for a smart Jew he's as white-bread as he is."
 He later said, "Any person who suggested David Lynch for Dune should have every part of their anatomy examined."
 He said several times that, as a producer, "our obligation is to make money".
 Simpson worked out every day with special equipment provided by Arnold Schwarzenegger.

 Simpson claimed he discovered Michael Mann, launched Debra Winger's career and cast Richard Gere for American Gigolo.
 He also claimed he created the concept for Beverly Hills Cop, which Michael Eisner denied.
 In the movie industry, professionals working with Simpson would refer to the "Don Simpson Discount Factor" (DSDF, coined by Jeff Katzenberg), a way to tone down his exaggerations.

+According to director Robert Altman, Simpson opposed the proposed casting of Shelley Duvall as Olive Oyl for the project Popeye by standing up at a 1979 meeting of studio executives and saying, "Well, I wouldn't want to fuck her.
+And if I don't want to fuck her, she shouldn't be in the movie."

 Due to their films' success, Simpson and Bruckheimer became very rich.
 They often dressed in similar clothing, choosing black as their signature color.
 Simpson would wear black Levi 501 jeans only before their first wash and then throw them away.
 He frequented the Canyon Ranch in Arizona for occasional workouts and tanning.
 Though Simpson claimed he never underwent any plastic surgery procedures, there are reports that he underwent ten different plastic surgeries between 1988 and 1994, including a penis-enlargement procedure.
 Those surgeries eventually led to infection and many reversal procedures.

 As Simpson and Bruckheimer's success grew, so did Simpson's reputation as a "party animal".
 He said that "next to eating and having sex, making movies is the best thing in the world".
 Simpson's debauched lifestyle was well known in Hollywood and has been documented in a number of sources.
 He was a fixture on the "Hollywood cocaine-party" circuit throughout the 1970s and '80s, and in his later years became known for throwing lavish all-night parties at his mansion.
 An entire chapter of the book You'll Never Make Love in This Town Again (which describes four prostitutes' stories about their sexual encounters with Hollywood celebrities) discusses his frequent sex parties and preference for S & M. He also gave himself testosterone shots to boost his sex drive.
 According to the call girl Alexandra Datig, Simpson auditioned struggling actresses for his movies, convinced them to have sex with him, and secretly filmed their sex acts.